straider/coding-dojo/Builders/Maven/ModulesProjectLayout/README.md

 ### Compile

-To build the artifact, without running any tests, issue the following command:
+To build the artifacts, without running any tests, issue the following command:

 ```bash
 mvn compile